AbdLaswi/Material/Arrays.md

    // split: is used to convert a string into an array and the values will be separated depending on the
    // argument passed into the split method const word = "Hello";
-   // if an empty string is passed as an argument then the string will be split on every constter word.split(""); // => ["H", "e", "l", "l", "o"]
+   // if an empty string is passed as an argument then the string will be split on every letter word.split(""); // => ["H", "e", "l", "l", "o"]
    // if a string contains empty space then the string will be split on every empty space const words = "This is a string that contains words";